-- Remove tube, follow manufacture’s procedures.
+Remove the tube, and follow manufacturer’s procedures.
 Most ceramic tubes come straight up out of their sockets (no twisting).

-- Insert new tube, follow manufactures recommendations.
+Insert new tube, follow manufacturer’s recommendations.
 Ceramic tubes usually go straight down, no twisting.

-- Turn on filaments and set voltage for manufactures recommended setting.
+Turn on filaments and set voltage for manufacturers’ recommended setting.
 Wait at least 90 minutes, preferably longer.

 This system works well, currently one of the radio stations we contract for has a BE FM20T with a 4CX15,000A that has 9 years on it, still going strong.